-They were being drawn to their doom as if entranced by the fires of Steffan the Nomophobic's twin-headed father's right foot!
+Men were falling and being taken to Valhallah accompanied by the heavenly chimes of Johannes the Papaphobic's hairy two-piece sofa and reclining chair set!
 The warriors went in against the Milites, spending three bases to get extra dice through Valhallah and generating a load of hits in the process

 But the Milites had survived - only just though!
 Both sides were reatly fatigued by now text